Peloton Tread/Tread+ Review

-Following the Peloton bike formula for success, the Peloton treadmill combines premium machinery with clever training software.
-As detailed below in “What We Like,” the Peloton Tread is quite well constructed—as one would hope for the price.
-This holds true from its 67” cushioned rubber slat-style track to its 32” flat screen display with high definition.
-The use of rubberized slats over a conventional belt gives the premium treadmill a huge upper hand in terms of longevity that comes with a caveat.
-First, you’re effectively paying for not having to replace a treadmill belt in the increased sticker price of the Peloton, and (likely) more importantly, the firmness of its slats means this sleek new treadmill won’t be ideal for the runners/walkers in the room who suffer from joint stiffness and pain.
+Following the Peloton bike formula for success, the Peloton treadmill combines premium machinery with superior training software.
+As detailed below in “What We Like,” the Peloton Tread is actually quite well constructed —as one would hope for the price.
+This holds true from its 59” textured tread with a red center line, to its 23.8” HD touchscreen with high definition.
 All told these are solid upgrades, but where Peloton tries to set themselves apart is through its training software, and connecting owners directly with Peloton’s fitness studio in NYC’s West Village.

+In addition to real time metrics and a global leaderboard, the Peloton Tread offers personalized workouts based on muscle groups worked and keeps track of personal progress.
+There’s no question the Peloton community is hot.
+Fans of the brand explain their loyalty with their memberships.
+Heart rate monitoring can be coordinated with any ANT+ monitor and/or Apple Watch.
 Designed with the idea of competing with traditional gyms, the Tread will connect its owners with a wide variety of Peloton studio classes both live and on-demand.
 Different styles of treadmill workouts are scheduled for all ability levels, including options that add strength training to cardio exercise.
-(Peloton refers to these cross-training treadmill workouts as “boot-camp” sessions.)
-A sample format is ten minutes of treadmill running followed by ten minutes of exercises for the abs, arms and glutes.
+Peloton refers to these cross-training treadmill workouts as “boot-camp” sessions.
+A sample format is 10 minutes of treadmill running followed by 10 minutes of exercises for the abs, arms and glutes.
 Additionally Peloton members can take part in classes focused entirely on off-the-treadmill exercises for flexibility, toning and strengthening the whole body.
 Access to more than 4,000 video classes for use with the Peloton bike is part of Tread purchase too.

 What We Like:

-- 32” Display: A 32”-diagonal HD touchscreen is your portal to virtual NYC studio training whenever you please.
+- 23.8” Display: A 23.8”-diagonal HD touchscreen is your portal to virtual NYC studio training whenever you please.
 The large view along with audio helps create immersive training experiences.
 The size has a more practical benefit too, as the wide screen lets you clearly see demonstrations of off-treadmill exercises.

 - Incline and Speed Controls: Another Tread benefit is uniquely smooth adjustments for incline and speed.
 Peloton introduced a new way to adjust these settings, letting you turn a dial for very fluid change.
 You can also press a button in the center of the dial to adjust slope and speed by whole integers at once.

 - Live Workouts: Live and on-demand workouts have been key to Peloton’s success with home exercise bikes, and Peloton Tread owners will get the same “virtual studio” experience.
 Peloton owns a boutique fitness studio in NYC’s West Village, and from there a three-woman team of videographers captures courses for Peloton members around the world.
 Step aboard the Tread anytime of day or night for live cardio workouts led by world-class instructors, including Peloton’s own Vice President of Fitness Programming.
-Starting in Fall 2018 the team will make four class types available on the Tread with about 10 to 15 selections each day:
+Class types include:

 - Walk workout classes for low-impact cardio and building your endurance